JanMarcoRuizdeVargas/clustercausal/README.md

 git clone https://github.com/JanMarcoRuizdeVargas/clustercausal.git
 ```

-Change directory to the repository:
+Certain foldernames in the notebooks or in clustercausal/experiments/run_gridsearch might have to be changed to adjust from Windows to macOS or Linux to work properly.

-Windows:
+Change directory to the repository(Windows):
 ```
 cd .\clustercausal\
 ```